BasLinders/BasLinders/README.md

 - Process mining (PM4Py)
 - Data Querying
 - Coding languages: Python/Cython, R, SQL, Javascript
+- I built a domain-agnostic language model that is zero-weight for RAG (RBF retrieval) and lightweight in pre-training for full conversational coherence.
+It runs on ~25M parameters and is developer for CPU, with GPU (CUDA) support if available.

 **Professional experience in data science**
 - Experimentation & data scientist @ Happy Horizon